 If you are a dependent residing or attending school outside of the DHMP service area, your subscriber must call Health Plan Services at 303-602-2100.
 Health Plan Services can also provide assistance in finding a network provider in our First Health network.
+Prior authorization is required.
 Prescriptions are covered when filled at a network pharmacy.
 DHMP has a national prescription network.
 When urgent care or emergency services are needed, visit the closest facility or call 9-1-1.